By: Cathy A.

 Following are the steps to craft an amazing dissertation introduction:

-In order to engage your readers, you must choose words and phrasing that are clear and understandable.
-You owe it to the people who will be reading what you have written so they can understand exactly what's going on in your story from its starting point to its end.
+In order to engage your readers, you must choose words and phrases that are clear and understandable.
+You owe it to the people who will be reading what you have written.
+So they can understand exactly what's going on in your story from its starting point to its end.

 Provide a brief history of your chosen topic.
 Why is it important?
-Because you want to know the context and significance of your research.
+Because the readers want to know the context and significance of your research.
 Knowing the background, historical events, or other information will help them understand what you are doing.

-They won't have misconceptions about why we are researching this and its importance.
+They won't have misconceptions about why you are researching the specific topic.
 Background knowledge can help readers understand what they are reading.
-It also helps us understand more about the reason for the research.

 What do you want to achieve with this research?
 Answer this question in the following section.
 But, first, explain why your research is important for you and what reasons there are that led you to choose it as a topic of investigation.